cngumbi/os/README.md

-# creating a custom operating system
+# Creating a custom operating system
 redesign the code to meet your needs